 No, I will not bore you now with how I worked all networks, but rather highlight what I did.
-After finishing Facebook, to save time, I copied and pasted the same comment on Google+ and changed my comment a bit for the business contacts on LinkedIn and Xing.
+After finishing Facebook, to save time, I copied and changed my comment a bit for the business contacts on LinkedIn and Xing.

 A quick look at the timer after working 5 social media networks: 26:17 minutes.

 Now I realize that pasting links and images is most time-consuming.
 Additionally, I have to open each network in a single tab and switch between tabs to copy an paste texts for re-using them.
 Blog post, social networks, image folder, infographics, Photoshop – you can very quickly lose the rhythm.